Tencent/ncnn/docs/developer-guide/vulkan-driver-loader.md

 libvulkan.so

 #### macOS iOS and other APPLE platforms
-static moltenvk driver linking required, should be always success
+Requires static meltvk driver linking and should always succeed

 If failed, it will try to find graphics driver object and load it